sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 	}
 	...
 ```
-In previous example, GTID table counter is relative to the used php `session_id`, `trx_id` counter is retrived using a `WHERE` clause.
+In previous example, GTID table counter is relative to the used php `session_id`, `trx_id` counter is retrieved using a `WHERE` clause.

 little or no use of function  mysqlnd_ms_get_last_gtid and option GTID for session consistency.